ofithcheallaigh/orchid_hammer/README.md

 **Update 4: 28 August 2024**
 - Initial GUI developed, which will take text and summerise it.
 Text can be placed in a text box within the GUI.
-- Some tests showed the on smaller amounts of text, the summerisation was essentially just a repeat of the text provided -- this needs inbestigated
+- Some tests showed the on smaller amounts of text, the summerisation was essentially just a repeat of the text provided -- this needs inbestigated.
-- Update the summerisation pipleline to `summarizer = pipeline("summarization", model="facebook/bart-large-cnn")`, this is an English-language dataset containing just over 300k unique news articles as written by journalists at CNN and the Daily Mail
+- Update the summerisation pipleline to `summarizer = pipeline("summarization", model="facebook/bart-large-cnn")`, this is an English-language dataset containing just over 300k unique news articles as written by journalists at CNN and the Daily Mail.

 **Update 3: 20 August 2024**
 - Updated information and code related to the zero-shot classification.